Weather in South Africa in March

 What about crowds and costs?

 In March, South Africa typically experiences moderate tourist traffic and favorable pricing.
-Tourist traffic during this month can vary depending on specific events and holidays, but generally, it is not as crowded as the peak summer months.
+Tourist traffic during this month can vary depending on specific events and vacations, but generally, it is not as crowded as the peak summer months.
 It can be appealing time to visit if you're hoping to avoid large crowds while enjoying pleasant weather.

 Kirstenbosch National park in cape town, South Africa © Shutterstock